Grown-Up Christmas List (EP)

-Grown-Up Christmas List is the debut Christmas extended play and the fourth album by Filipino pop and R&B singer Jake Zyrus, released on November 30, 2010 and credited under the name Charice.
+Grown-Up Christmas List is the debut Christmas extended play (EP) and the fourth album by Filipino pop and R&B singer Jake Zyrus, released on November 30, 2010, and credited as Charice.

 Promotion

 Jake Zyrus appeared in NBC's Christmas Tree Lighting at Rockefeller Center on November 30, 2010, where he performed "Grown-Up Christmas List" and "Jingle Bell Rock" accompanied by David Foster.
-He also appeared on Japan’s Mezamashi TV, where he performed "Happy Xmas (War Is Over)".
-His promotions also took him to Japan radios where he performed "Happy Xmas (War Is Over)" live on J-Wave.
+He also appeared on Japan's Mezamashi TV, where he performed "Happy Xmas (War Is Over)".
+His promotions also took him to Japanese radios stationswhere he performed "Happy Xmas (War Is Over)" live on J-Wave.

 Track listing

 Charts

 The song "Happy Xmas (War Is Over)" debuted on Billboard Japan Hot 100 at no. 83.